words by Maria-Antionette Issa (she/her)

-But before you get your knickers in a knot about that brownie binge, check out this study, which said the issue was more likely to exist among chronic over-carb consumers. https://www.ncbi.nlm.nih.gov/pubmed/23799070
+But before you get your knickers in a knot about that brownie binge, check out this study, which says this issue is more likely to exist among chronic over-carb consumers.

-The moral: Go easy on the sweet stuff, but don’t be too salty if you indulge in an occasional sugar fix.
+Moral of the marzipan: Go easy on the sweet stuff, but don’t get too salty if you indulge in an occasional sugar fix.